jnors/SiteSurveyTool/docs/sync.md

 ## Offline Behaviour

-- Capture continues with no network calls.
+- After an initial sign-in, capture continues with no network calls.
 Outbox rows persist until a manual sync succeeds.
 - If a project detail route was never cached, offline navigation is blocked with “Loads when online” messaging.
 - When offline, URL updates for floorplan selection use `history.replaceState` to avoid reloads and queue transitions still log locally.